Preobrazhensky Life Guards Regiment: Later history

 The Preobrazhensky Regiment distinguished itself during the Great Northern War of 1700–1721, the Patriotic War of 1812, and the Russo-Turkish War of 1877–1878.

 The regiment operated as the body-guard of the Grand Duchess Yekaterina Alekseevna as well as the main supporter of her bloodless 1762 coup against her husband Emperor Peter III; having become Empress Catherine II (r.
 1762–1796) she declared the Preobrazhensky highest in the order of military precedence from 14 July 1762.

 In spite of its distinguished record, part of one battalion of the regiment mutinied in June 1906, at a time of general unrest in the Russian Empire.
 The mutiny was quickly suppressed and 190 soldiers sentenced to service in disciplinary battalions.

+World War I

+When the Kerensky offensive was launched in July 1917, the 1st Guards Corps was part of the reserve of the Russian Eleventh Army, which was tasked with the main assault during the offensive.
+The corps was ordered to go into battle against Austro-German positions without any artillery attack beforehand, and the Preobrazhensky and other regiments took heavy losses as a result of the battle, without achieving their objectives.

+However, during the subsequent German counteroffensive against Russian positions, the Preobrazhensky Regiment was one of the few units that put up a fight and remained effective.
+The Stavka, the Russian high command, reported in the early days of the German counteroffensive: